fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 ## I. Clarity through naivety

-I will use a timer Observable as a placeholder for an Observable that polls the MTA feeds.
+We'll will use a timer Observable as a placeholder for an Observable that polls the MTA feeds.
 This keeps the discussion uncluttered by details like calling the MTA service.
 Whether timer ticks or a train locations, we're not concerned with the data itself.
 Our concern is how the data flows through the application.

 We begin with a timer that ticks every second.
 The timer is running as long as the server is running.
 Our task is to pause the timer when there are no websocket connections and start the timer when a client connects.
 But we're not jumping into the Observable implementation just yet.

 The key to understanding a pattern is often understanding a problem that the pattern solves.
 The problem here is sharing information across isolated contexts without mutating global state.
-To understand what that means, let's first consider my initial approach &mdash; the approach that uses the mutable state we want to avoid.
+To understand what that means, let's first consider my initial approach &mdash;
+the approach that uses the mutable state we want to avoid.

 The pausable behavior has two parts: knowing _how_ to pause the timer and knowing _when_ to pause it.
 Let's start with knowing when to pause it.
 We should stop the timer when there are no websocket connections.
 To know the number of current connections, we must count opened connections and closed connections.
 These are the first pieces of global mutable state: counters that are incremented by the connection and close event handlers.